Costco Healthy Noodles - Low Carb, But One Giant Problem

 Healthy Noodles Lack in Flavor

-My wife went with a homemade spicy peanut Healthy noodle dish, and she had the same issue that I did.
-The texture didn’t sit well with her and she didn’t even finish her meal.
+My wife went with a homemade spicy peanut Healthy noodle dish and had the same issue that I did.
+The texture didn’t sit well with her, and she didn’t even finish her meal.

 Healthy Noodle Cooking Instructions

 One nice thing about Costco’s Healthy Noodles is that they truly are easy to prepare.